BoliviaOfficial Name: Plurinational State of Bolivia

 - Monitor Bolivian media and the U.S. Embassy website for updates.

-Chapare and Yungas Regions: Organized criminal groups near Coroico and Carnavi cities in Yungas have committed carjackings, resulting in significant harm to foreign citizens.
+Chapare and Yungas Regions: Organized criminal groups near Coroico and Carnavi in Yungas have committed carjackings and robberies.
 Additionally, government authorities have used force in past confrontations with residents over coca eradication, and pro-coca groups may attempt to target U.S. interests.
 Contact the Embassy's Consular Section before traveling to these regions.

 Crime: Pick pocketing, assaults following ATM withdrawals, and car theft are common.

-- Express kidnappings, in which tourists are robbed and then forced to withdraw money from ATMs, are common in La Paz.
-Use only radio taxis and don’t travel alone, particularly if you’re under the influence of alcohol or it’s late at night.
+- Express kidnappings, in which tourists are robbed and forced to withdraw money from ATMs, are common in La Paz.
+Use only radio taxis and don’t travel alone, particularly late at night, or if you’re under the influence.

-- Avoid Coronilla Hill in Cochabamba, next to the main bus terminal, due to high incidences of crime.
+- Avoid Coronilla Hill in Cochabamba next to the main bus terminal, due to crime.

 - Use caution if you plan to travel from Copacabana to La Paz by bus.
-Arrive during daylight hours, verify the final destination, and buy tickets directly at the bus terminal.
+Arrive during daylight hours if possible, verify the final destination, and buy tickets directly at the bus terminal.

-- Thefts of bags, wallets, and backpacks are a problem, especially in tourist areas.
-Thieves distract victims by spraying water on their neck or placing a disagreeable substance on the bag, and trick them into giving up the bag.
+- Theft of bags, wallets, and backpacks are a problem, especially in tourist areas and on overnight buses.
+Thieves sometimes distract victims by spraying water on their neck or placing a substance on the bag, and trick them into giving up the bag.
+Never leave personal items unattended.

 Victims of Crime: